 Email authentication protocols such as Sender Policy Framework (SPF) and DomainKeys Identified Mail (DKIM) help Internet Service Providers ensure that the email is from the company claiming to have sent it.

-Authentication assists in addressing the problems of email spoofing and phishing and eventually leads to a reduction in the percentage of legitimate emails that are mistaken for spam.
+Authentication helps address the problems of email spoofing and phishing, ultimately leading to a reduction in the percentage of legitimate emails mistaken for spam.

 Vtiger CRM supports SPF and DKIM authentication.
-To learn more about it, click here.
+To learn more about email authentication, click here.

 Avoid using the same From and To addresses